 Intensive agricultural practices in the production zones of Daloa exert increasing pressure on soils.
 This pressure, manifested through both physical and biological erosion, compromises the ability of soils to provide ecosystem services, particularly their capacity to sustain agricultural production (Zhang et al., 2022).
 Earthworm casts, as distinct and biologically dynamic microhabitats (Aira et al., 2019), may serve as a means for rehabilitating fungal and bacterial diversity in soils.

 The mycological analysis conducted on earthworm casts and surrounding soils in Daloa revealed a notable fungal diversity.
 The six fungal genera identified can be grouped into three categories.
-The first category comprises fungi of agricultural interest that may serve as biocontrol agents against phytopathogenic organisms, including Aspergillus (García-Condeet al., 2023), Trichoderma and Neurospora (Guzmán-Guzmán et al., 2023; Fofana et al., 2025).
+The first category comprises fungi of agricultural interest that may serve as biocontrol agents against phytopathogenic organisms, including Aspergillus (García-Condeet al., 2023), Trichoderma, and Neurospora (Guzmán-Guzmán et al., 2023; Fofana et al., 2025).
 This group exhibited the greatest richness.
 The second category, represented by Sclerotinia, includes phytopathogenic fungi (Zhu et al. 2024).
 The third category, encompassing Rhizopus and Mucor, is associated with post-harvest rots (Souza et al., 2025).
 This composition reflects the varied fungal communities typical of tropical soils rich in organic matter.
 Dominance of the genus Aspergillus corroborates the work of Revathy et al. (2024) who highlighted the predominance of this genus in enriched terrestrial ecosystems.
 Its high isolation frequency in earthworm casts represents a favorable factor for their valorization as biological fertilizers, owing to the biocontrol capacities associated with these fungi (Ngoet al., 2021).
 Furthermore, fungal density was significantly higher in casts than in surrounding soils across all sites, with peaks observed at Quartier Soleil.
-This observation supports the hypothesis that casts act as “microbial hotspots” due to their high organic matter content, moisture and aerated structure, which favor fungal colonization (Lejoly et al., 2024).
-Regarding species richness, the majority of sites (75%) exhibited greater fungal diversity in casts than inand soils, reflecting a selective effect of these microstructures on microbial communities.
+This observation supports the hypothesis that casts act as “microbial hotspots” due to their high organic matter content, moisture, and aerated structure, which favor fungal colonization (Lejoly et al., 2024).
+Regarding species richness, the majority of sites (75%) exhibited greater fungal diversity in casts than in soils, reflecting a selective effect of these microstructures on microbial communities.
 Only the Soleil site showed the opposite trend.
-This may be related to inter‑microbial competition within the earthworm casts (with Pseudomonas bacteria limiting fungal access to resources) and to the ecological selection exerted by earthworms (Alattas et al., 2024).
+This may be related to inter-microbial competition within the earthworm casts (with Pseudomonas bacteria limiting fungal access to resources) and to the ecological selection exerted by earthworms (Alattas et al., 2024).
 Aspergillus was ubiquitous, whereas Trichoderma was isolated exclusively from casts at two sites.
-This selective distribution confirms the observations of Aira et al. (2019), who reported that the digestion of organic matter by earthworms influences microbial composition through mechanical, chemical and enzymatic effects.
+This selective distribution confirms the observations of Aira et al. (2019), who reported that the digestion of organic matter by earthworms influences microbial composition through mechanical, chemical, and enzymatic effects.
 Ecological indices (Shannon diversity and evenness) further confirmed that casts harbor both high and balanced fungal diversity.
 For instance, the Shannon index reached 1.67 at the Abattoir site, while evenness values (J) approached or reached unity at several sites, indicating a homogeneous distribution of species.
 These findings align with the conclusions of Gardi & Jeffery (2013), who consider earthworm casts to be important ecological niches in tropical soils.